 Black History Month is a time when we focus our energy on celebrating the rich histories of Black individuals and communities.
 The first British Black History Month was held in London in 1987, led by Linda Bellos as a community-led response to celebrate Black contributions to Britain.
 Stories of Black scientists, activists, educators, and many more often go ignored in mainstream education and media.
 These are 6 ways you can celebrate Black history and commit to celebrating experiences and stories from Black communities and leaders; this month and all year round.

-1) Celebrate Black History Month by checking out some of Writing on the Wall’s amazing events
+1) Celebrate Black history by checking out some of Writing on the Wall’s amazing events

 2) Black participants can learn about Black identity and heal from difficult histories in a space safe